 Books are charged to your carrel instead of to your personal account.
 Access Services staff review materials in assigned carrels each week, charging new materials to your carrel and removing any materials that are no longer needed.

-Please note: Non-circulating or reference materials are not allowed in your study carrel.
-If these items are found in your carrel, they will be removed and sent back to the owning library or reading room.
+If these items are found in your carrel, they will be removed and sent back to the lending library or reading room.

 You may have up to two shelves to store your materials.
 Extra shelving will be removed.
 Any books that do not fit on your two allotted shelves will also be removed.

 Keeping personal items in carrels

 Carrels are intended for storage of library materials, not storage of personal belongings.
-If your carrel is not being used for its intended purpose, you will be asked to give it up.
+If it is not being used for its intended purpose, you will be asked to relinquish your carrel.

 Appliances are not permitted and will be removed immediately.